wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ### OAMC: One-Aggregator-Most-Clients

-Assume that most Clients and one Aggregator are honest and that the other Aggregator and the Collector are controlled by the attacker.
+Assume that most Clients and one Aggregator are honest and that the other Aggregator (DAP involves just two Aggregators) and the Collector are controlled by the attacker.
 When all Clients are honest, this corresponds to the same trust model as the base DAP protocol.
 The degree of privacy provided (i.e., the value of `EPSILON` for pure-DP) for most protocols in this setting would degrade gracefully as the number of honest Clients decreases.

 ### OAOC: One-Aggregator-One-Client